Rugal/rugal.github.com/_posts/2013/2013-11-24-springmvc-interceptor.md

 # Handler
 Handler is the real method that deals with requests.
 Method that annotated with `@RequestMapping` is handler.
-Handler will be invoked only if all interceptors' `preHandler` method return `true`.
+Handler will be invoked only if all `preHandler`s method return `true`.

 # Execution chain